 If there’s one evergreen job title for software developers that just keeps getting greener, it’s mobile app developer.
-This IT role usually refers to somebody who can design, build and/or maintain mobile applications for either Apple’s iOS or the Android platform.
-There are other mobile OS choices — including Mobile Windows and BlackBerry — but they are increasingly dubious and irrelevant.
+Android and iOS saw app revenue reach $133 billion in 2021, up 19 percent year over year, according to Business of Apps, so there is plenty of opportunity in the field.
+The developer role usually refers to somebody who can design, build and/or maintain mobile applications for either Apple’s iOS or the Android platform.
+There are other mobile OS choices — including Mobile Windows and BlackBerry — but they are increasingly becoming irrelevant.

 This framework establishes the basis for working as a software developer in general.
 Next comes the topics, tools and technologies that are specific to mobile development.

 Mobile app development is a little different from general software development.
-Because resources such as memory, compute cycles, storage and bandwidth are both scarce and precious on mobile platforms, most significant mobile app development occurs within the context of one mobile development platform or another.
+Because resources such as memory, compute cycles, storage and bandwidth are scarce and precious on mobile platforms, most significant mobile app development occurs within the context of one mobile development platform or another.